 How to Judge a Good Cat Sitter

-A good cat sitter will ask the right questions, collecting that vital cat care information as part of the cat sitter process.
+A good cat sitter will also ask the right questions, collecting that vital cat care information as part of the cat sitter process.
 They will want to know about feeding, the litter tray, and about your furry friend too – where he likes to hide, how he likes to be played with.
 Much more personal than a cattery!
 As an owner, have the important information listed on your profile page or ready to share on the visit.
 If you have any other requests such as collecting mail, or watering plants, a good sitter will happily help with these too.

 When joining our community you will find lots of great tips for owners and cat sitters in the Forms & Tips section of your profile.